asalavaty/influential/README.md

 function.
 Also, neighborhood connectivity, H-index, local H-index, and collective influence (CI), all of which required centrality measures for the calculation of **IVI**, are for the first time provided in an R package.
+Additionally, a function is provided for running SIRIR model, which is the combination of leave-one-out cross validation technique and the conventional SIR model, on a network to unsupervisedly rank the true influence of vertices.
 Furthermore, some functions have been provided for the assessment of dependence and correlation of two network centrality measures as well as the conditional probability of deviation from their corresponding means in opposite directions.

 Check out [**our paper**](https://doi.org/10.1101/2020.02.17.953430) for a more complete description of the IVI formula and all of its